GaloisInc/cheesecloth-sym-proof/README.md

 if there are (for example) Rust standard library functions in the list, then there is probably an issue with the build script.

+## Debug vs. release builds

+Always use debug builds during development.
+Debug builds use `opt-level = 1`, so they should still be reasonably fast.
+We use the release profile for MicroRAM builds, which have special requirements, and as a result, some binaries (including `proof_grit` and `proof_sqrt`) will break when built with `--release`.

+If you really want to do a release build, temporarily comment out the `panic = "abort"` line in `Cargo.toml`.

+We can't use Cargo's custom profile feature because MicroRAM builds are done with an older toolchain.
+Specifically, MicroRAM builds require rustc 1.56.0, which is the last release with LLVM 13, the highest LLVM version that's compatible with the rest of our toolchain.